zackbradys/rancher-airgap/examples/private-registry-fullstack.md

 ## Prerequisites

 In this example and tutorial, we will **not be covering the specifics about configuring and installing each of the Rancher products**.
 You should have basic understanding of the Rancher products, before trying to configure and install in a disconnected environment.
-If you would like to learn more, please take a look at an effortless deployment and install guide for Rancher RKE2, Rancher Manager, Longhorn, and NeuVector: https://youtu.be/P65r2ODNlTg
+If you would like to learn more, please take a look at an effortless deployment and installation guide for Rancher RKE2, Rancher Manager, Longhorn, and NeuVector: **https://github.com/zackbradys/rancher-effortless (Video: https://youtu.be/P65r2ODNlTg)!**

 ## Internet Connected Build Server